SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 the scope of DSC support is limited to the `configuration` keyword, authoring, compilation, and using DSC resources via the PSDesiredStateConfiguration module.

-This means that a default agent (LCM) is not included and existing pull servers is not supported.
+This means that a default agent (LCM) is not included and existing pull servers are not supported.

 ### Motivation